-Washroom facilities should be supplied with collection bins for paper towels (if used).
+Washroom facilities should be supplied with collection bins for paper towels (if used) and dedicated bins for soiled nappies.
 Sanitary bins for female restroom facilities must also be arranged with an appropriate contractor.

 6.5.2 PRINTING & PHOTOCOPYING ROOMS

 It is recommended that rooms designed for printing or photocopying be provided with an area for the interim storage of paper receptacles, as well as separate receptacles for used toner and/or printer cartridges for recycling.
 The cleaners or nominated staff are responsible for monitoring these receptacles and ensuring that items are collected and recycled by an appropriate contractor.